capshaw/capshaw.me/index.md

 If you would like to contact me, my email is [capshaw@rice.edu](mailto:capshaw@rice.edu).

-## Current Project: <a href='http://owlection.appspot.com/'>Rice Elections</a>
-Right now I am working with <a href='http://www.waseemahmad.com/'>Waseem Ahmad</a> to create an application to hold secure automated elections for organizations at Rice and beyond.

 ## Posts
 <ul class='posts'>
     {% for post in site.posts %}